Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 - Duplicating and Printing Services can print out documents submitted in Word, Google Doc, or PDF format.
 The equipment does not accept any other file format.

-- Please note that any photocopies made outside of Toronto Metropolitan will not be reimbursed.
+- Please note that any photocopies made outside of Toronto Metropolitan University will not be reimbursed.

 Can I get reimbursed for photocopies/supplies (e.g., whiteboard markers, etc.)?

 How do I upload course readings in my D2L shell?

 The Toronto Metropolitan Library provides a One-Stop Course Reading Service to help you post course readings in your D2L shell.
 The Library will also check copyright permissions for you before posting the readings.
 Email your reading requests to email@example.com.

 How do I cancel a class?

 In the event of an emergency where you are unable to teach one of your classes and it must be cancelled, you must complete the following steps: